How Can We Help?

 (#1 of 8 in Series)

-The Children’s Long-Term Support Program (CLTS) provides funding and support for families who have children with disabilities so they can care for their children at home and participate in their communities.
-To qualify, a child must meet a hospital or institutional level of need and be eligible for Wisconsin Medicaid.
+The Children’s Long-Term Support Program (CLTS) provides funding and support for families who have children with disabilities so they can care for their children at home and fully participate in their communities.

-The program is funded by the federal and state government but administered at the county level, so families typically work directly with a county agency (or their program administrator) to apply for and receive CLTS services.
+As a Medicaid-connected program, it’s jointly funded by the federal and state government, but administered at the county level.
+Families typically work directly with a county agency (or their designated program administrator) to apply for and receive CLTS services.

 • Home modifications such as a fence or ramp